NetHome/ZWave/README.md

 The only external dependency is to the serial port interface jssc, but this is just located to a single class (ZWavePortRaw.java) and it is simple to use any other serial port library instead.

 Commands in Z-Wave are grouped in Command Classes, and each Command Class has a number of commands.
+In this API, each command is a separate java-class, which is enclosed in a java class representing the Z-Wave Command Class.
+So to instantiate a command, you specify **new [Command Class].[Command]**

-The Command Class used to switch lamps and such things on and off is called SwitchBinary and has the commands: "Set", "Get" and "Report".
+For example, the Command Class used to switch lamps and such things on and off is called SwitchBinary and has the commands: "Set", "Get" and "Report".
+The "Set" and "Get" commands are issued by the user of the API and the "Report" command is issued by the node towards the API.
-To switch a lamp on you send a SwitchBinary.Set command with the argument "true".
+To switch a lamp on you create a SwitchBinary.Set command object with the argument "true".
 Commands are sent to the node with the SendData-message.

 In this example we switch on the lamp with node nr 17:
 ```java